By Nhlanhla Nene – Well-being Coach & Founder of Mindedjoy

 At the same time:

-Elevated cortisol reduces cognitive flexibility
+cortisol reduces flexibility

 Stanford research has shown that multitasking reduces efficiency and increases cognitive strain (Stanford News).